mikaelvesavuori/acmecorp-microservices-webshop/README.md

 ### Optional: Deploy front-end

 I suggest you use a static hosting service like Netlify or Vercel to host the simple web application.

+In `serverless.yml`, the `custom.appDeliveryPage` key refers to the URL which the second email will point to, where the user is expected to make their delivery time choice.
+So if your Netlify site is `my-aws-demo.netlify.app`, the value would be `https://my-aws-demo.netlify.app/delivery.html?order=`

 ## System test